actualbudget/actual/docs/getting-started/tips-tricks.md

 title: 'Tips & Tricks'
 ---

-## Undo/redo {#undo-redo}
+## Undo/Redo {#undo-redo}

 If you ever make a mistake, pressing <Key mod="cmd" k="z" /> will undo, and pressing <Key mod="cmd shift" k="z" /> will redo.
-This is an undo system that you can rely on; any change can be undone and the UI will walk back in time.
+Using the desktop app, this is an undo system that you can always rely on; any change can be undone and the UI will walk back in time.
+If you're using the web app, this is only good for the current session of the website.
+If you refresh, or close the browser tab, undo history is lost.

-## Keyboard shortcuts
+## Keyboard Shortcuts

 Firstly, a few global shortcuts for the Electron App that is still in development.
 Please be aware that these global shortcuts do not work in the web app: